sonttran/machine-learning-number-recognition/README.md

 ### Training accruracy
 * Both algorithms are used on the whole dataset to calculate the training accruracy:
 ![training accuracy](./img/training accuracy.png)

+### Observations
+* Histogram and Bayesian algorithms work mighty fine in this particular case!
+* Although with a significant amount of dimension reduction (784 -> 2), PCA still captures a whole lot of information of the dataset.
+Hence, producing an impressive accuracy when predicting randomly picked number from the set.
+Although these numbers are from the training set itself, the accuracy of 98.6% for Histogram and 98% for Bayesian is impressive (once again, dimension is reduced from 784 to 2).
+* When the prediction result is quite good, we should not be too excited and believe that dimension reduction is a magic tool.
+Looking back at scatter plot of reduced demension dataset, we can see by the nature of image capturing, number "1" and "9" are quite well seperated.
+Blue dots and red dots overlap with a minor amount.
+This is where Histogram data counting and Bayesian 2D works best.
+For more complicated problems, e.g. majority of red and blue dots overlap, we can't reduce the dataset to this low as 2.